-A Judicial Officer will inquire, gather and review information about the reported student misconduct and will evaluate the accuracy, credibility, and sufficiency of this information.
+A Judicial Officer will inquire, gather and review information about the reported student misconduct and will evaluate the accuracy, credibility and sufficiency of this information.
 If it is determined that this information is insufficient to warrant an allegation, a policy warning letter may be issued to clarify the policy that was in question.
 A Judicial Officer will ensure that the requirements of due process are fulfilled in accordance with the following procedures:

 a.
 When a written allegation is filed, the student named in the allegation will be notified in writing and asked to appear before a Judicial Officer.
 Through this written notification, a Judicial Officer will assign a specified date and time (outside the student's academic schedule) for the student to meet with the Judicial Officer, unless another date and time is otherwise requested by the student.
-Written notification will be delivered to the student's last known official, local address as provided by the student to the Registrar's Office or by a registered student organization to the Center for Campus Life and/or Student Union and

-Activities.
-Failure of a student to receive First Class US Mail or Campus Mail does not prevent the disciplinary process from proceeding.
-If mailed, notification is to be mailed in First Class US Mail or Campus Mail.
+Written notification will be delivered to the student's last known official, local address as provided by the student to the Registrar's Office (or by a registered student organization to the Center for Campus Life and/or Student Union and Activities).
+If mailed, notification is to be mailed in First Class U.S. Mail or campus mail.
+Failure of a student to receive First Class U.S. Mail or campus mail does not prevent the disciplinary process from proceeding.
+Notice is deemed to have been properly provided when written notification is placed in U.S. Mail, campus mail, or personally delivered to the student no less than five (5) university working days prior to the scheduled appearance.

-NOTE: Students are advised to keep their most current local address, permanent address, and email address and local telephone number updated in the student records system at http://raiderlink.ttu.edu/.
+NOTE: Students are advised to keep their most current local address, permanent address, email address and local telephone number updated in the student records system at http://raiderlink.ttu.edu